Kentucky: Race and ancestry

 According to U.S. Census Bureau official statistics, the state's largest ancestry in 2013 was American, totalling 20.2%.
 In 1980, before the status of ethnic American was an available option on the official census, the largest claimed ancestries in the commonwealth were English (49.6%), Irish (26.3%), and German (24.2%).
 In the urban counties of Jefferson, Oldham, Fayette, Boone, Kenton, and Campbell, German is the largest reported ancestry.
 Americans of Scotch-Irish and English ancestry are present throughout the entire state.
 Many residents claim Irish ancestry on account of Scotch-Irish (Ulster Scots) descent.
 In the 1980s, the only counties in the United States where over half of the population cited "English" as their only ancestry group were in eastern Kentucky.

 In the 2000 census, some 20,000 people (0.49%) in the state self-identified as Native American.
 The state has no federally recognized tribes or state-recognized tribes.

-African-Americans, who were mostly enslaved at the time, made up 25% of Kentucky's population before the Civil War; they were held and worked primarily in the central Bluegrass region, an area of hemp and tobacco cultivation, as well as raising blooded livestock.
-The number of African Americans living in Kentucky declined during the 20th century amid the Great Migration; today, 8% of the state's total population is African-American.
+African Americans, who before the Civil War were mostly slaves, made up 25% of Kentucky's population around that time; they were held and worked primarily in the central Bluegrass region, an area of hemp and tobacco cultivation as well as the raising of blooded livestock.
+The number of African Americans living in Kentucky declined during the 20th century amid the Great Migration.
+In the 2020 Census, 362,417 Kentucky residents were identified as African American (8% of the total 4,505,836).
 The state's African-American population is highly urbanized, with 44.2% living in Jefferson County and 52% living in the broader Louisville metropolitan area.
 Other areas with high concentrations include Christian and Fulton counties and the cities of Paducah and Lexington.
+African Americans in the seven counties of Jefferson (168,910), Fayette (48,076), Christian (15,527), Warren (12,933), Hardin (12,825), Kenton (8,195), and McCracken (7,598) make up more than 75% of all African Americans in the state.

 The Hispanic and Asian populations in Kentucky are small but have grown significantly since the late 20th century.
 Most of Kentucky's Hispanic residents are of Mexican ancestry, while most of Kentucky's Asian residents are of Chinese and Indian heritage.
 There is also a Vietnamese community in Lexington and Louisville, and Vietnamese, Cambodian, and Lao populations in Bowling Green.